o3de/o3de.org/content/docs/userguide/scripting/lua/ces-using-ebuses.md

 end
 ```

-## Communicating with Components Attached to Other Entities<a name="lua-scripting-ces-communicating-with-components-attached-to-other-entities"></a>
+## Communicating with Components Attached to Other Entities {#lua-scripting-ces-communicating-with-components-attached-to-other-entities}

 You can also send events and create handlers to communicate with components that are attached to other entities\.
 The following example defines a parent entity in the properties table and requests its transform\.
 This allows it to set its transform to that of another entity\.